SheaPan/Olist-E-Commerce-Data-Analysis-Project/analysis/customer.md

 # Customer Analysis – Olist E-commerce Dataset

 ## Introduction
-This project analyzes a real-world dataset of **98,000 customer feedback entries** to understand customer experience, identify high-risk groups, and provide actionable recommendations.
+This project analyses a real-world dataset of **98,000 customer feedback entries** to understand customer experience, identify high-risk groups, and provide actionable recommendations.
 The goal is to combine technical analysis with business insights to guide strategic actions.

 ---